 Very simply, pressurized tank option offers the possibility to save money on BOG management expenses, and often allows to save time in realization of the installation.
 However, pressurized system will not be a good option when customer need cold LNG.

-Based on the deliveries for existing ship size, the table here below displays some possible scenarios

-As a conservative approach for BOG management issues a delivery each 10 days is considered as a minimum.

-Considering one berth, a delivery every 2 days is considered the maximum frequency

-Pressurized tanks :
+Pressurized tanks

 For the first category, the classical storage tank is a pressurized tank, offering possibilities to hold pressure during a given time, relieving therefore the need of managing the boil of gas of the LNG like in any conventional terminal.